 These experiences make us human

-Technology can improve our lives significantly, but as a millennial who has worked remotely, I know its drawbacks.
-Virtually collaborating with my colleagues and using all the wonderfully powerful tools technology has to offer still pales in comparison to a live meeting, where I can gauge live reactions, dive deeper into problems and solutions, and feel the emotion of our discussions.
+Technology continues to improve our lives significantly, but as a millennial who has worked remotely, I know its drawbacks.
+Virtually collaborating with my colleagues and using all the wonderfully powerful tools technology has to offer still pales in comparison to a live meeting, where I can gauge in-person reactions, dive deeper into problems and solutions, and feel the emotion of our discussions.

 It’s not that technology isn’t yet good enough to mimic these experiences, it’s that having these experiences is a necessary part of being human.
 And the classroom is no different.

-Whether for better or worse, educators will be the change-makers in our technology-addicted world.
+Whether for better or worse, I believe that educators will be the change-makers in our technology-addicted world.
 My hope is for the better.

 Alanna Harvey is the co-founder and marketing director of Flipd.
 She comes from a family of educators and has studied the relationship students have with technology for over three years.
 She discusses these issues with experts and educators and shares her findings in the Flipd Blog.
 Contact Alanna at firstname.lastname@example.org if you'd like to get in touch, or click the link below to sign up for a free Flipd account.